Just about anything is patentable in the U.S. if it meets a few qualifications:

 The filing fee for a provisional is 140 dollars for small entities and 70 dollars for micro-entities.
 Attorney time to assist with drafting and filing can run anywhere from 500 to several thousand dollars.

 Absolutely.
-Provisionals provisional application are extremely useful where an inventor expects to develop some new wrinkles on his invention after filing of a first application.
-An applicant can’t file a second provisional provisional application claiming priority to an earlier provisionalprovisional application, but he can serially file multiple provisionals provisional application, and then file a formal application that claims priority to any combination of applications provisional application filed within the previous 12 months.
+Provisional applications are extremely useful where an inventor expects to develop some new wrinkles on his invention after filing of a first application.
+An applicant can’t file a second provisional application claiming priority to an earlier provisional application, but he can serially file multiple provisional applications, and then file a formal application that claims priority to any combination of provisional applications filed within the previous 12 months.

 Another great use of a provisional application is to provide a quick and inexpensive priority date for a continuation-in-part (CIP) application, where the applicant files a new application adding additional disclosure.